v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 Adatum has experienced a recent rash of malware infections.
-The company’s CTO has asked Holly Dickson to investigate the various options that are available in Exchange Online to fortify Adatum’s messaging environment.
+The company’s CTO has asked Holly Dickson to investigate the various options that are available in Exchange Online to protect Adatum’s messaging environment.
 In these next three tasks, you will configure malware, connection, and spam policies, respectively.

-**Warning:** To create these policies, you must be assigned the **Organization Management** role, which you will assign to Holly at the start of this task.
+**Warning:** To create these policies, you must be assigned the **Organization Management** role, which the MOD Administrator will assign to Holly at the start of this task.
+You will log in to Microsoft 365 as the MOD Administrator and assign Holly this permission.
 However, it sometimes takes an hour or so for the role permissions to propagate through the system.
 This is due to the replication process that occurs within the system.
 In the Microsoft data centers, certain objects are consolidated to save space.
 You may encounter this delay when you assign RBAC roles in Microsoft 365 Defender, or when you use Exchange Online PowerShell or the Exchange admin center to change one of these objects for the first time.

-Therefore, when you create the malware policy later in this task and you attempt to save the filter, you may receive a **Client Error** that indicates an error occurred when creating the policy.
+Therefore, when you sign into Microsoft 365 as Holly later in this task and create the malware policy, you may receive a **Client Error** that indicates an error occurred when creating the policy.
 This error occurs because the Organization Management permissions haven’t fully propagated through the system for Holly.
 To work around this, you will be provided with PowerShell instructions that will enable you to customize organization management objects.

+You will perform this task in LON-CL1.

+1. Switch to **LON-CL1** in your VM environment.

-1. You should still be logged into LON-CL1 as the **Administrator** with a password of **Pa55w.rd**; however, if the log-in page appears, then log in now.
+2. You should still be logged into LON-CL1 as the **Administrator** with a password of **Pa55w.rd** from the prior lab that used LON-CL1.
+You must then sign into Microsoft 365 as the MOD Administrator, who will later assign Holly the Organization Management role. <br/>

-	In your **Edge** browser, navigate to the **Office 365 home** page by entering **https://portal.office.com**, and log in as your tenant admin account (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider, and enter the tenant password).
+	To sign in to Microsoft 365 as the MOD Administrator, begin by selecting the **Edge** browser icon on the taskbar.
+In your **Edge** browser, navigate to the **Office 365 home** page by entering **https://portal.office.com**, sign-in as the MOD Administrator account (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider), and enter the tenant admin password provided by the lab hosting provider. <br/>

 	In the **Office 365 Home** page, navigate to the **Microsoft 365 admin center**.

-3. In the **Microsoft 365 admin center**, select **Show all** in the left-hand navigation pane, and then under **Admin centers**, select **Security**.
-This opens **Microsoft 365 Defender** in a new tab.
+3. In the **Microsoft 365 admin center**, select **Show all** in the navigation pane, and then under **Admin centers**, select **Security**.
+This opens the **Microsoft 365 Defender** portal in a new tab.

-4. In the **Microsoft 365 Defender** portal, scroll down to the last section in the left-hand navigation pane and select **Permissions & roles**.
+4. In the **Microsoft 365 Defender** portal, scroll down towards the bottom of the navigation pane and select **Permissions & roles**.

 5. In the **Permissions & roles** page, under the **Email & collaboration roles** group, select **Roles**.

-6. In the **Permissions & roles \> Permissions** page, enter **org** in the **Search** field and then select the magnifying glass icon.
-This is a quick way to display the Organization Management role group so that you don’t have to scroll through a list of roles to find it.
+6. In the **Permissions & roles > Permissions** page, locate the **Search** field on the menu bar, to the right of the **Refresh** option.
+Enter **org** in the **Search** field and then select the magnifying glass icon.
+This is a quick way to display the Organization Management role group so that you don’t have to scroll through a list of roles to find it. <br/>

     The search will display the **Organization Management** role, which is the only role starting with **org**.
-Select the check box next to this role to display the details for this role group.
+Select the **Organization Management** role to display the details for this role group.

 7. In the **Organization Management** pane that appears on the right, scroll